-Getting to Lindau from Munich
+How to get to Lindau from Munich

-Rothenburg ob der Tauber
+Munich day trips to Rothenburg ob der Tauber

 Around every corner of the town there’s a postcard-worthy view - the Plonlein is one you are probably already familiar with.
 Marktplatz (Market Square) is a great place to enjoy a drink and absorb the atmosphere of a real life fairytale village.

-Getting to Rothenburg ob der Tauber from Munich
+How to get to Rothenburg ob der Tauber from Munich

 Further reading: What to do in Rothenburg ob der Tauber